bamoah30/bamoah30/README.md

 - Build and deploy 6+ intelligent systems
 - Contribute to open-source AI tools
 - Launch robotics experiments and public demos
-- Build a timeless brand as a Futuristic Unicorn Engineer
+- Build a timeless brand as a Fullstack AI + Robotics Engineer

 ---